Rifled muzzle loader: Royal Navy experience

 The largest rifled muzzle-loader carried on a warship was the 17.7-inch, 100-ton Elswick of the 1870s, four of which were installed in each of the Italian battleships Duilio and Enrico Dandolo (launched in 1872).
 The Royal Navy at the time was restricted to the weapons produced by Woolwich Arsenal, so that the heaviest guns that could be shipped were the 80-ton 16-inch guns of HMS Inflexible.

 Introduction of the Armstrong rifled breechloaders (RBL) into the Royal Navy in 1860 was not very successful.
-The action of Kagosima on 14 August 1863 led to 28 accidents in 365 rounds fired.
+The action of Kagoshima on 14 August 1863 led to 28 accidents in 365 rounds fired.
 Following this experience, the Royal Navy reverted to the muzzle-loader until the early 1880s.
 Other navies, notably France, continued to develop and deploy RBLs, but they were hardly superior in rate of fire or muzzle energy to their British counterparts.

-During this period rapid burning black powder was used as the propellant, so the guns had a stubby, 'soda bottle' shape giving easy access to either end for loading.
+During this period rapid burning black powder was used as the propellant, and the guns had a stubby, 'soda bottle' shape giving easy access to either end for loading.
 The RBLs of the time were notably weaker in the breech region, and more prone to failure.

-A catastrophic accident on board HMS Thunderer in January 1879, in which a 35-ton 12-inch muzzle-loader hung fire and was subsequently double-loaded, motivated the Admiralty to re-consider the RBL.
+A catastrophic accident on board HMS Thunderer in January 1879, in which a 35-ton 12-inch muzzle-loader hung fire (misfired) and was subsequently double-loaded, killing eleven sailors, motivated the Admiralty to re-consider the RBL.

 Improvements in breech mechanisms in the period 1860 to 1880, together with the introduction of large-grain powder, caused the Navy to re-adopt the RBL as the new powder required longer barrels which could not be withdrawn into the turret for loading.
 A new 12-inch gun was developed for HMS Edinburgh in 1879, but burst during trials.
 Following modifications the new weapon proved reliable.